 So, you know human lives, right?
 Pretty good.
 What if they no longer existed?
 Pretty not good.

-I mentioned an asteroid because it’s pretty easy to intuitively grasp the danger of it.
-However, Bostrom and most others in the field are mainly concerned about anthropogenic causes of intelligent life extinction.
-This is mainly because the base rate for most environmental disasters is really low (one in ten to hundreds of thousands) and it gets a lot of research funding already, so is less neglected.
+Asteroids are one risk that comes to mind fairly easily.
+But most others in the field are mainly concerned about anthropogenic (human-induced) risks.
+This is mainly because the base rate for most environmental disasters is really low (one in ten to hundreds of thousands) and it gets a lot of research funding already, so is less neglected (see more).
 In the asteroid example, NASA et al. track 95% of near-earth asteroids.
 So, if not asteroids, then what?

-Some organisations working on this doing research and policy include:
+Some organisations working on this doing research and policy you can donate to include:

 - Future of Humanity Institute at Oxford University